 Copy and Paste

 On most options, there is a lower pane, this pane is used to display any errors or status report from the execution.
-In most cases the error messages are what is returned by the API.
+Any error messages or codes returned by the APIs are displayed here.

 There is the ability to export objects in LDIF file format, this is available from the context menus.
 See LDIF Export for more details.

-NetTools has three common dialogs which are available from most context menus in the test and options.
-These are the AD Properties, Attributes, and Meta Data dialogs, these are usually listed at the bottom of the context menus as shown below.
+NetTools has four common dialogs which are available from most context menus on in the results and options.
+These are the AD Properties, Attributes, Meta Data, and Permissions dialogs, these are usually listed at the bottom of the context menus as shown below.

 The Resolver dialog provides a scratch pad to temporary store items that you are troubleshooting or investigating.
 The Resolver dialog is accessed via the toolbar and items can be added to the dialog either from the context menu, pressing Ctrl+R, manual entry, or pasting a list of DN, samaccountname, email, upn or displaynames.
 From the Resolver dialog the NetTools options and test can be selected from the context menu in the Resolver dialog.